catbeef/color-input/readme.md

 Only one event is fired, 'change', when the value changes.
 You can access the new value as `event.target.value`.

+## Accessibility

+For users who cannot use the mouse (or users who want a bit of finer control), when the X/Y or Z members are focused, the keyboard arrow keys nudge the value in the appropriate direction.
+If the shift key is depressed, the nudge interval will be larger.

+The element also includes a text-based input.
+It is visible by default, but this can be controlled via CSS (see below) — however, even if made invisible, it will continue to be available to screen readers.
+The visual color input is hidden from screen readers — even if there were an appropriate aria role for a continuous xy plane and we decked it out with descriptions, I’m pretty sure most users employing screen readers wouldn’t have a fun time with instructions like "adjust the chroma of the color with the up and down arrows".
+It seemed like the best UX path was to make the text input as friendly as possible instead.

+Unlike most text-based color inputs, it is not restricted to RGB hex notation.
+It can accept any CSS color notation, and it will auto-suggest css color keywords — it’s my hope anyway that this will make selecting a color less of a nuisance for people who _probably_ couldn’t care less most of the time.

+Note that it’s up to you to supply a `<label>` element.
+To do so, use the nesting form, not the `for`/`id` form — I’m not sure if there’s any way to to support the latter because of the nature of custom elements and shadow dom.

+> NB: I’m still testing this functionality and working out kinks.

 ## CSS Properties

 There are a number of CSS properties that allow you to customize the